Helpful Links & Frequently Asked Questions

 What is the average cost to paint the interior of a home?

-On average the interior of a home will cost between $1.48 to $3.00 per room or house square foot depending on the extent of the project.
+On average the interior of a home will cost between $1.75 to $4.00 per room or house square foot.

 What factors that effect the interior painting price of a home?

 Factors that can impact the interior painting price include: the need to prime over oil based paint, wood paneling or dark colors before applying latex paint; insuring surfaces are free from grease, dirt and animal hair, etc.; painting stairwells and high ceilings; wallpaper removal; drywall repairs; the number of colors and paint sheens being used; the number of surfaces that will be painted such as: ceilings, doors, walls and trim and the number of rooms being painted.

 What are the differences between cool, pastel and warm colors?